 Human impact on the world’s forests is considerable and extensive.
 Many activities contribute to this loss, such as energy extraction, logging, mining, fires, war, agriculture, and infrastructure expansion – to name a few.
 According to the World Resources Institute, 30 percent of global forest cover has been cleared, while another 20 percent has been degraded.
 Research indicates that the forest that remains has been fragmented to a point where only around 15 percent is intact enough to retain its original levels of biodiversity.

 Forest management policies set by governments are often influenced by the private sector, including industry and the general public.
 Increasing awareness of ecosystem importance and the repercussions of land use change is critical to the informed discourse that grows into effective policy.
-The Mongabay Reporting Network: Global Forests program serves as an opportunity to raise awareness and share knowledge through high-quality investigative journalism.
+The Mongabay Reporting Network: Global Forests program serves as an opportunity to raise awareness and share knowledge through high-quality journalism.

 All applications must be submitted in English, and all final reporting will be published first in English.
-However, Spanish-language journalists are encouraged to sign up our opportunities email list (if you haven’t already) and be on the lookout for a similar announcement regarding Spanish-language articles in the coming months.
+However, Spanish-language journalists are encouraged to sign up for our opportunities email list (if you haven’t already) and be on the lookout for a similar announcement regarding Spanish-language articles in the coming months.

 To send Mongabay a pitch, please be prepared to also share your resume/portfolio along with three samples of your work.
 The story pitch should be roughly 500 words in length and include a title for the project.
 Viable pitches should clearly explain the specific subject you would like to write about in detail, your approach to covering it and describe a few potential sources.

 Video-led stories should also include a shot list and a list of expected interviews in their pitch.